sk0zzi/Eopt_Home/README.md

 ## Configuration

 The integration works 100% locally but needs to fetch your project information from Eopt Home on first setup.
 It logs in, retrieves your project data, and stores it in Home Assistant.
 A button entity is provided so you can trigger a re-sync whenever needed.
+Running a re-sync is only needed if your have changed your configuration in the installation itself.

 You will be prompted for: